CelVision/Comp2113_G114/README.md

 Ma Taoran  3036482101

 ------
-For grading teachers:
+For grading TAs:

 We're still updating the game so plaese grade our newest version！！！

-use username test for unlcking later levels !!!
+Use "test" as username to gain access to all levels

 Inplementaytion of key points ：
 1. Realizing function of difficulty levels by designing level 1~10
-2. Realizing Randomness, shown by level 10 endless mobs after wave 10 will be generarted randomly, with fixed number but increasing HP
+2. Realizing Randomness, shown by level 10 endless mobs after wave 10 will be generarted randomly, with increasing difficulty

 ------
 Basic Information of Our Game：